Brexit: information for students

 There is no change to the position of EEA nationals (EU, non-EU EEA and Swiss citizens) and their family members in the UK during this time which means students and their family members can continue to exercise their residency rights in the UK.

 The UK’s decision to leave the EU has led to uncertainty for many of our students, staff and postgraduate researchers.
-Whilst we are still unclear on some details following the UK’s exit from the EU, our priority is to ensure that we are doing all that we can to support those who may be affected.
+Our priority is to ensure that we are doing all that we can to support those who may be affected.

 Additional information below aims to address some of the questions you may have about studying at York St John University as the UK redefines its relationship with other European countries.
 We will update this page with new information as it is available.
 If you have any further queries about how Brexit might affect you as an EU student, please contact email@example.com